tryton/trytond/doc/models.rst

 How to use Function fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's say that the following field is defined on the invoice model:
+Assuming the following field is defined on the invoice model:

 .. highlight:: python